Reviewing Uses of Regulatory Compliance Monitoring: Research Method

-All data extraction and synthesis steps are performed independently by either the authors or two research assistants for a subset of the relevant studies, and validated by the main author.
+For Search A, the screening, data extraction, and synthesis steps were performed by both authors and a research assistant.
+The initial papers found in Search A were distributed among them for further analysis as described above, and the results of that analysis were combined in a discussion.
+During this discussion, unclarities and disagreements were resolved.
+For Search B, the main author and another research assistant performed the screening, data extraction, and synthesis steps in a similar manner, while re-using the coding scheme developed during Search A. Again, they combined the results of their analyses in a discussion, and resolved unclarities and disagreements.
+Finally, the main author performed an assessment of the entire result of Search A and B, and discussed final changes to the analysis among the author team, until a consensus was reached.
 In Table~\ref{tab:categories_explained}, we provide a detailed description of the categories and characteristics we extracted in Table~\ref{tab:coding}.
 In the following, we analyse the resulting synthesis along its dimensions, thereby \emph{writing the review}.